koloiyolo/warframe_tracker/README.md

 # warframe_tracker

-This is a mobile app that tracks various events in game called Warframe developed by Digital Extremes.
+This is a mobile app that tracks various events in Warframe, game developed by Digital Extremes.

 It uses publicly avilable API that you can find at https://docs.warframestat.us/

+You can download and install prebuilt .apks from here https://drive.google.com/drive/folders/11z1JgpsxQIr_cy3aNtdIq5uXOizeZPwI?usp=share_link

 ![image](https://user-images.githubusercontent.com/23361087/230788677-b85f9265-a74a-49a5-b958-e956dfbbf277.png)